pingswept/design-for-fab/content/logistics/projects.md

 P2 final: Tuesday, February 15, at the start of class.
 You can submit documentation up until late Tuesday night, but we will be testing vehicles in class.

 -->

+# P3: Make a puzzle ball

+In a team of 3, design and fabricate a spherical puzzle similar to the [Perplexus](https://www.spinmaster.com/en-US/brands/spin-master-games/perplexus-epic/).
+Your puzzle should contain a total of at least 15 puzzle stages.
+Each team member should fabricate at least 5 stages; each person's stages don't have to be contiguous.

+You will be given:

+* 2 steel balls, 9 mm in diameter: [McMaster 9292K44](https://www.mcmaster.com/9292K44)
+* 1 transparent plastic ball, approximate inner diameter 195 mm

+Restrictions:

+* Do not alter the big plastic balls. **Do not drill holes in them or glue things to them.** (This is for two reasons: I want to reuse them next year, but also, if you glue stuff in, you will very, very likely regret it.
+You need to be able to assemble, test, and then iterate.
+Adhesives do not iterate.)

+Prototype due: Tuesday, February 21, at the start of class.

+Project due: Tuesday, February 28, at the start of class.

 # P2: Hidden mechanism box for kids